Bus fare Babies

 Funding and sustainability

 In order to make the Birth Centre sustainable, women were asked to pay the cost of their bus fare that they would have had to pay to go to a government hospital in a large city to have their baby at the Birth Centre, hence the name Bus Fare Babies.
 This fee was R150, not very much but we have found that birth is not seen as having value and in order for women to be able to have choice we have chosen to drop this fee.
+Since 2014 the care we offer has been offered free of charge.

 Our main Sponsors at the moment, apart from a few kind individuals, are the "WILD WOMEN ON THE RUN" a group of wonderful women who take it upon themselves to do a 3 day run up the wild coast, from Cintsa to Mazeppa.
 They have funded us for three years running and we cannot thank them enough.
 We hope, depite not having staff employed to fundraise, to obtain donations, both South African and overseas sources.